2017 Contest Winner

 The 2015 "I Found It In the Archives" Winning Essay:

-The court records told me that my ancestor was being tried for murdering his three year old stepdaughter, Lizzie Shearer.
+The records told me that my ancestor was being tried for murdering his three year old stepdaughter, Lizzie Shearer.
 He hit her in the head with a hatchet.
-He stated that it was an accident and she ran up behind him as he was chopping kindling.
-Witnesses testified that there was no kindling on the property and later that day he used corncobs to start a fire, not wood.
-There were also many witness accounts of previous abuse of the little girl at the hands of my ancestor.
-Many neighbors had seen him hurting her and had heard his parents speak of the abuse.
+He stated that it was an accident and she ran behind him as he was chopping kindling.
+Witnesses testified that there was no kindling on the property and that day he used corncobs to start a fire, not wood.
+There were many witness accounts of previous abuse of the little girl at the hands of my ancestor.
+Neighbors had seen him hurting her and had heard his parents speak of the abuse.
 His parents denied saying anything about the abuse in court and William’s wife, the mother of the child did not testify.
 People had heard him yell and threaten Lizzie.
-Neighbors had seen him dragging her across his yard, throw her into the front door on two different occasions and roughly pull her off a fencepost to the ground.
+Neighbors seen him dragging her across his yard, throw her into the front door on two different occasions and roughly pull her off a fencepost to the ground.
 The doctor who examined her also noticed old and new bruises all over her body.
 After a long court trial, William Otenbarger was found guilty of murder in the second degree and sentenced to life at the Ohio Penitentiary.
 He was later granted a second trail and the outcome was the same.

 There’s something unpleasant in everyone’s family history.
 William’s immediate family may have stood by him, but his descendants do not.
 As researchers, we take on the task of finding and passing on our family’s history.
 As I pass down the good things other ancestors of mine have done, I’ll also pass on William’s story.
 The crimes he committed against a defenseless child will not be forgotten.

-2014 Contest Winner
+2014 Contest Winner!

 Deborah Dushane!
 "If He Hadn't Shot the Town Sheriff....."